 “My God, we are attacked!” he exclaimed.♦

-6th Mississippi at ShilohBrig.
-Gen. Patrick Cleburne (CSA), “Stonewall of the West,” ordered his 6th Mississippi to make a bayonet charge across an open plain on the Confederate left.
-The north end of the plain was defended by the determined-looking Yankees of Sherman’s Fifth Division.
+Brigadier General Patrick Cleburne (CSA), “Stonewall of the West,” ordered his 6th Mississippi to make a bayonet charge across an open plain on the Confederate left.
+The determined-looking Yankees of Sherman’s Fifth Division defended the plain’s north end.
 “I was running, bent low with the rifle held out front, the way they taught me, and all of a sudden, I saw I was going to have it with a big Yank wearing his coat unbuttoned halfway, showing a red flannel undershirt.
 I was running, and he was waiting, braced, and it occurred to me, the words shooting through my mind: What kind of man is this would wear a red wool undershirt in April?”♣

 The experience of Patrick Cleburne and the 6th Mississippi illustrates the difficulties presented by the battlefield’s rough, broken, and heavily wooded terrain.
 The morass they encountered, he later reported, was literally impassable for a line of troops.
 “The attacking 6th Mississippi of Brigadier General Patrick R. Cleburne’s Brigade lost 300 of its 425 men in this fight.”♦

-While Grant tried to find a place to sleep, Confederate Col. Nathan Bedford Forest scouted Union positions on the right.
-He was ordered to guard the Lick Creek ford, where he observed the mass of men of Buell’s army crossing over to the west bank.
-Forest understood that all would be lost if the Confederate army didn’t attack now.
-He galloped through the lines trying to get any commander he found to attack, but to no avail.
+While Grant tried to find a place to sleep, Confederate Colonel Nathan Bedford Forest scouted Union positions on the right.
+He was ordered to guard the Lick Creek ford, where he observed the men of Buell’s army crossing over to the west bank.
+Forest understood that all was lost if the Confederate army didn’t attack now.
+He galloped through the lines, trying to get any commander he encountered to attack, but to no avail.
 The men were bone weary.
-And aside from dodging “lampposts” from Yankee gunboats, the men needed rest if they were to attack the next day.
+And besides dodging “lampposts” from Yankee gunboats, the men needed rest to attack the next day.
 Forest couldn’t locate Beauregard but came across Hardee, who put the matter to bed.
 There would be no attack that night.
-Forrest slept in Shiloh Chapel with a deep sense of foreboding for the morrow.
+Forrest slept in Shiloh Chapel with a deep foreboding of the next day.

-The Confederate left held along Shiloh Chapel Ridge, but gradually the exhaustion from two days of hard fighting overcame them.
-When they went to sleep the night before, they expected to simply wake up and clean up the remainder of Grant’s army.
+The Confederate left held the line along Shiloh Chapel Ridge, but the exhaustion from two days of hard fighting overcame them.
+When they went to sleep the night before, they expected a simple wake-up and clean-up operation for the remainder of Grant’s army.
 They, like Beauregard, still thought Buell’s army was days away, and Grant was still isolated.
-Instead, the morning kicked off with a battering and retreat, bringing morale crashing down.
+Instead, the morning kicked off with a battering and retreat, crashing what morale was left.
 By mid-afternoon, Confederate commanders were convinced the army was on the verge of collapse and could take little more punishment.

-New York Times article on the Battle of Shiloh and death certificates of veterans that fought in the battle:
+New York Times article on the Battle of Shiloh and death certificates of veterans who fought in the battle:

 New York Times, Tues, April 15, 1862